10 Truths About a Child’s Anger Parents Must Understand

 Kids can learn that anger is good for identifying problems but not good for solving them.
 After all, Jesus got angry but he knew how to use that anger in a productive way.
 Mark 3:5 says, “He looked around at them in anger and, deeply distressed at their stubborn hearts, said to the man, ‘Stretch out your hand.’
 He stretched it out, and his hand was completely restored.”

 Jesus didn’t react out of his anger.
 Instead he turned it around and did something productive.
 Children can be like Jesus in this same way but it takes some training.
 Unfortunately, many children simply react to emotion, resulting in hurtful words and actions.
 Sometimes children don’t recognize that they’re upset until after they’ve hurt someone or said something inappropriate.
-There’s a better way and the home is a great place to learn it.
+There’s a better way and the home is a great place to teach kids to learn to control anger not vent it.

 4. Don’t be afraid of your child’s emotions.